Azure/azure-sdk/_posts/2019-08-06-java-preview2.md

 repository: azure/azure-sdk-for-java
 ---

 The Azure SDK team is pleased to make available the August 2019 client library preview release.
 This represents the first release of the ground-up rewrite of the client libraries to ensure consistency, idiomatic design, and excellent developer experience and productivity.
-This preview release includes new client libraries for Azure App Configuration, Cosmos, Identity, Key Vault (keys and secrets), Event Hubs, and Storage (blob).
+This preview release includes new client libraries for Azure App Configuration, Cosmos, Identity, Key Vault (keys and secrets), Event Hubs, and Storage (Blobs, Files, and Queues).

 ## Installation Instructions
 To use the preview libraries, refer to the Maven dependency information below, which may be copied into your projects Maven `pom.xml` file as appropriate.
 If you are using a different build tool, refer to its documentation on how to specify dependencies.